QBIT Clean Pro removal instructions

-According to QBIT Clean Pro's developers, this program cleans, optimizes and speeds up computers.
-It can remove malware, unwanted programs, remove invalid registry items and so on.
-However, developers promote QBIT Clean Pro by bundling it into other software's setups.
-It increases the possibility that most of its users downloaded and installed it unintentionally.
-For this reason this program is categorized as a potentially unwanted application (PUA).
+According to QBIT (Clean Pro's developers), this program cleans, optimizes and improves computer performance.
+It can supposedly remove malware, unwanted programs, invalid registry items, and so on.
+In fact, the developers promote QBIT Clean Pro by bundling it into other software setups.
+This increases the possibility that most users will download and install it unintentionally.
+Therefore, this program is categorized as a potentially unwanted application (PUA).

-There are many apps of this type that are supposed to fix various errors, clean registry, optimize computers and so on.
-However, very often they cannot do it unless they are activated (purchased).
-The problem is that programs that are promoted by bundling them into other software's setups often provide their users with fake results.
-In other words, they detect non-existing issues.
-These fake results are generated with a purpose to trick people into paying money for one or another software's activation.
-It is unknown whether QBIT Clean Pro is one of the programs of this kind, however, apps that are promoted using questionable methods tend to be.
-Besides, quite often these programs are not the only PUAs that are bundled into some other software's setups.
-Developers often include adware, browser hijackers and other PUAs too.
-Adware-type apps deliver unwanted, intrusive ads such as coupons, banners, surveys, pop-ups and other ads.
-As a rule, they cover contents of visited websites and, if clicked, open questionable, deceptive pages or run scripts that are designed to download/install other unwanted applications.
-Browser hijackers are apps that promote fake search engines by changing browser's settings and gather various data.
-They collect user's list of entered search queries, geolocations, IP addresses, URLs of visited websites and other similar information.
-However, some of these apps might be designed to record personal details too.
-One way or another, people behind these PUAs send all recorded info to other parties who misuse it to generate revenue.
-It is worth mentioning that some of those parties might be cyber criminals.
+There are many apps of this type that supposedly fix errors, clean the registry, optimize computers, and so on, however, they generally cannot perform these functions unless they are activated (purchased).
+Note that programs promoted by bundling them into other software set-ups often deliver fake results.
+I.e., they detect non-existent issues.
+These fake results are used to trick people into paying for software activation.
+It is not known whether QBIT Clean Pro is one of these rogue programs, however, apps promoted using dubious methods tend to fall into this category (PUAs).
+Furthermore, these programs might not be the only PUAs that are bundled into the set-ups.
+Developers often include adware, browser hijackers and others.
+Adware-type apps deliver unwanted, intrusive ads such as coupons, banners, surveys, pop-ups and others.
+Generally, they conceal underlying content of visited websites and, if clicked, open dubious, deceptive web pages or run scripts that download/install other unwanted applications.
+Browser hijackers are PUAs that promote fake search engines by changing browser settings and gathering various data.
+They collect users' lists of entered search queries, geolocations, IP addresses, URLs of visited websites ,and other similar information.
+Some of these apps might also record personal details.
+Developers of these PUAs send all recorded information to third parties who often misuse it to generate revenue.
+Some of these third parties might be cyber criminals.